jasper881108/R-shinyapp-LongTermCares/README.md

 # R-shinyapp-LongTermCares
 ### We want to know how local Lonterm Cares sites contribute to every minimal-dministrative-area.
+### By computing some hypothesis function which considering factor like
+### 1.Distanc
+### 2.Capped Diminishing
+### 3.Decaded utility
-By computing some hypothesis function which considering factor like distance, diminishing marginal utility and so on.
-We can optimize the function and find which site should keep eye on.
+### Finally, We can optimize the function and find which site should keep eye on.

 <br>
 <br>